-Today, almost 40% of shoppers are still shopping online weekly, up from 28% pre-pandemic.
-And this trend doesn’t seem like it will slow down post-pandemic.
+Shopping bots are the future.
+And the future is already here.
+Today, almost 40% of shoppers are shopping online weekly and 64% shop a hybrid of online and in-store.
+And this trend doesn’t seem like it’s slowing down.
 Forecasts predict global online sales will increase 17% year-over-year.

-To achieve this, many brands and retailers have turned to shopping bots to enhance various stages of the customer journey.
+Many brands and retailers have turned to shopping bots to enhance various stages of the customer journey.
 Sadly, a shopping bot isn’t a robot you can send out to do your shopping for you.
-Maybe one day!
-But for now, a shopping botsis an artificial intelligence (AI) that completes specific tasks.
+Maybe one day.
+But for now, a shopping bot is an artificial intelligence (AI) that completes specific tasks.
 Still pretty neat.
 And highly, highly effective.

 Customers today are conditioned to expect things fast, especially with brands like Target and Amazon offering same-day or two-day delivery.
 Our 2020 Shopper Experience Index found that when customers ask brands a question via social media, 29% of customers expect the brand to respond within one hour, and 24% expect a response within 24 hours.